"…gets to the heart of the matter and gets on really well with clients and opponents alike

 The focus of Alison’s traditional chancery practice is on residential property disputes, wills, estates and trusts, including trust of land applications, contentious probate, application of the rules of intestacy and Inheritance (Provision for Family and Dependants) Act 1975 disputes.

 Alison has a particular passion for and detailed understanding of the law, guidance and policy affecting vulnerable adults and is able to provide specialist advice and representation in respect of the mental capacity law which affects a vulnerable adult’s property and financial affairs and their health and welfare.
-She is a member of the Court of Protection Practitioners Association (CoPPA) London Region sub-committee (established in 2015).
+She is Chair of the Court of Protection Practitioners Association (CoPPA) London Region sub-committee (established in 2015).

 Alison regularly appears in complex cases concerning vulnerable adults in the Court of Protection, as well as in the Family or Chancery Division, where applicable.
 Alison also has experience of applications under the Inherent Jurisdiction and applications for Forced Marriage Orders.

 Alison’s expertise in her field of practice is reflected by her recommendations for a number of years in the Legal 500 for administrative and public law, civil liberties and human rights and social housing, and in Chambers & Partners for court of protection: health and welfare, and social housing.

 Alison is recommended for Court of Protection & Community Care, Administrative & Public Law as well as Civil Liberties & Human Rights in Legal 500.
 She is also recommended for Social Housing in both Chambers UK and Legal 500.
 The directories state: